ocaml/ocaml/release-info/introduction.md

 Since OCaml 4.03, we are using a time-based release schedule: a new minor version of OCaml is released every six months.

-At the date of writing, the next planned releases of OCaml are:
+For instance, at the date of writing, the next planned releases of OCaml are:

 - OCaml 5.2: around April 2024
 - OCaml 5.3: around October 2024